damianhakert/damianhakert.github.io/source/_posts/2016-01-26-comparing-terms-gitlab-github-bitbucket.markdown

 Developers rely on multiple platforms to manage repositories, depending on client and project needs.
-One client may have on-premises GitLab, another has a community project on GitHub, and yet another has a legacy project in mercurial on Bitbucket.
+One client may have on-premises GitLab, another has a community project on GitHub, and yet another has a legacy project in Mercurial on Bitbucket.
 Confusion can arise when you switch between platforms.
 In this post, we have a handy reference guide to explain some potentially confusing terms, especially if you're new